 Keeping a bathroom easy to clean can be very valuable:

-Saving time, reducing cleaning headaches, keeping it hygienic and ensuring you get to do better things.
+Saving time, reducing cleaning headaches, keeping it mold-resistant, hygienic and ensuring you get to do better things.

 Modern, low maintenance and easy to clean bathroom design can be pretty simple, for both renovations and new homes.